SilvesterYu/MinkLoc3D-SI-HPC/README.md

 # Original Repo: https://github.com/KamilZywanowski/MinkLoc3D-SI

-# NOT MY ORIGINAL WORK, CREDITS TO [MinkLoc3D-SI](https://github.com/KamilZywanowski/MinkLoc3D-SI), THIS IS AN IMPLEMENTATION OF THE ORIGINAL REPO ON NYU GREENE HPC
+# NOT MY ORIGINAL WORK

+Credits to [MinkLoc3D-SI](https://github.com/KamilZywanowski/MinkLoc3D-SI), this is an implementation of their repo on the NYU Greene HPC

 # MinkLoc3D-SI: 3D LiDAR place recognition with sparse convolutions,spherical coordinates, and intensity